FAQ

 Why are you running a community crowdfunding campaign?

 The North Olympic Peninsula has been without a safe, permanent, legal racing home since the Port Angeles Speedway closed in 2011.
-We’re not waiting for corporate funding — we’re building this together.
+While we look for corporate funding, we're taking the approach of local involvement to build this together.
 Every contribution goes directly toward county permits, legal setup, and physical track infrastructure.
-This facility belongs to Clallam County.
+The spirit of this track belongs to Clallam County.

 SECTION 2: INVESTOR & FINANCIAL QUESTIONS